About the Kentucky Alcohol Seller and Server Certification

 - 7 Steps of Checking IDs

-- When to intervene
+- Tips training you when to intervene

 - Intervention methods and techniques